astropy/astropy/docs/development/pd/extending.rst

-The ``ExtensionArray.__arrow_array__`` ensures that ``pyarrow`` knowns how to convert the specific extension array into a ``pyarrow.Array`` (also when included as a column in a pandas DataFrame):
+The ``ExtensionArray.__arrow_array__`` ensures that ``pyarrow`` knowns how to convert the specific extension array into a ``pyarrow.Array`` (also when included as a column in a astropy DataFrame):

 .. code-block:: python